 This course is not a test of endurance!
 We are committed to creating an experience accessible to a wide range of abilities.
 We lead the programme to meet the needs of everyone in the group while also recognising than a little bit of a challenge can be a helpful thing.
 Everything we do is offered as an invitation.
 You will never have to do anything you don’t want to.

 As a guideline, you will need to be able to carry a day pack containing your personal equipment (waterproofs, spare clothes, lunch, flask, etc.) for periods of up to four hours at a time, in a natural environment, often without formed paths.

 If you are unsure about your ability to take part for any reason, please make a note on the application form and/or contact us as soon as possible to discuss your needs.

 Accommodation is camping at our purpose-built bush venue in Northland.
-There's a covered group space and dining area, a fire circle, hot showers, composting toilets and a beautiful swimming hole.
-The site it off-grid with some limited solar-power.
+There's a covered group space and dining area, a fire circle, composting toilets and a beautiful swimming hole.
+The site is off-grid with some limited solar-power.